AndreasGraeff/contentbox-gallerybuilder/README.md

 ## Gallery

 All Galleries have one single parent "directory" in your web site, the "Gallery Path".
-It defaults to "gallery", but you can change this (click on "Default Setting" in the help box on the right) for a name you like I.e. "nature-photography", if you like this more or if it better fits your SEO needs.
+It defaults to "gallery", but you can change this (click on "Default Setting" in the help box on the right) for a name you like.
+I.e. "nature-photography", if you like this more or if it better fits your SEO needs.
 Every single Gallery (i.e. "water-birds", "flowers", "leaf", "landscapes") is placed under this "gallery" directory.
 Be careful to choose a good name first, automatic rename of your images will be available in a future release, yet it's not implemented %-).
 Each Gallery has a unique name (in ContentBox called slug).
 A good practice for the slug: if you have non standard ascii letters, create the slug with standard ascii letters.
 I.e. a german title is "Blumen und Blüten", slug should be "blumen-und-blueten".

 You can use the Lightbox-Plugin to show the content of your Gallery.
 If you use Lightbox, the GalleryBuilder renders your page with the thumb as a preview and the image will be shown on click on a transparent overlay of your page.
 If you don't use Lightbox, the image will be rendered directly into your page, the thumb will not be used.